 Want to know more about government cyber attacks?
 State and local governments, state-funded higher education institutions and K-12 school districts are seeing an increase in government cyber attacks at their organizations.
 Mainly, this increase is because cybercriminals see the opportunity to breach organizations that are under less scrutiny in terms of oversight and compliance.
 Lack of scrutiny has meant security is less of a priority at government entities, so many are behind the curve in terms of their cybersecurity efforts and technology.

-According to IBM’s 2020 Cost of a Data Breach Report, it takes an average of 231 days to identify a breach in the public sector and an additional 93 days to contain the breach from there—totaling 324 days.
-The global average is 280 days.
+According to IBM’s 2022 Cost of a Data Breach Report, it takes an average of 207 days to identify a breach in the public sector and an additional 70 days to contain the breach from there—totaling 277 days.
+There’s been a 2.6% increase in average total cost of a breach from 2021-2022, rising from $4.24 million to $4.35 million.
+Costs were significantly lower for some organizations with a mature security posture and higher for organizations that lagged in the various cybersecurity methods.

 Additionally, many of these organizations are responsible for protecting highly sensitive personal information and providing important daily services.
 If their systems are infiltrated, held for ransom and rendered unusable, it puts them in a difficult position to negotiate or refuse.

-With government cyber attacks on the rise, it's important to prioritize cybersecurity solutions for government organizations and get ahead of this activity before it hits critical systems.
+With government cyber attacks on the rise, it's important to prioritize cybersecurity solutions for government organizations and get ahead of this activity before it hits critical systems, holding your data for ransom.